Back To Search Results

 Complications

-Complications of untreated aortoiliac occlusive disease (AOID) include weakness, fatigue, impotence, and sexual dysfunction as a result of decreased blood flow.[1]
+Complications of untreated AOID include weakness, fatigue, impotence, and sexual dysfunction as a result of decreased blood flow.[1]
 Heart failure, myocardial infarction, gangrene, and amputation are also increased in unmanaged AOID.[49][50][51][52]
 Surgical and endovascular treatment risks include thrombosis of the graft, wound infection, bleeding, and complications from anesthesia.

 Deterrence and Patient Education

-The patients are educated on lifestyle modifications and risk reduction techniques to prevent disease progression.
+The patients are educated on lifestyle modifications and risk-reduction techniques to prevent disease progression.
 This frequently includes smoking cessation, increased physical activity, and dietary modifications.
-Patients should get regular follow up after every 3-6 months.
-If a prosthetic graft is placed, the patients should know that the risk of getting its infection remains there for the rest of their life.
-Therefore prophylactic antibiotic is necessary whenever a dental procedure, gastrointestinal or urological instrumentation is planned.
+Patients should get regular follow up after every 3 to 6 months.

 Pearls and Other Issues

-Because the patients with the aortoiliac occlusive disease often have other comorbidities such as chronic obstructive pulmonary disease, diabetes, or hypertension, the preoperative workup is essential to prevent post-operative complications.
+Because patients with AIOD often have other comorbidities such as chronic obstructive pulmonary disease, diabetes, or hypertension, the preoperative workup is essential to prevent postoperative complications.
 In many cases, a cardiology referral is needed to assess the heart.
-Exercise stress testing, or nuclear myocardial perfusion scan in patients who are not able to ambulate, is recommended.
-Smoking should be discontinued for at least four weeks to prevent pulmonary complications of the surgery, and ongoing abstinence should be strongly encouraged.
+Exercise stress testing, or nuclear myocardial perfusion scan in patients who cannot ambulate, is recommended.
+Smoking should be discontinued for at least 4 weeks to prevent pulmonary complications of the surgery, and ongoing abstinence should be strongly encouraged.

 Enhancing Healthcare Team Outcomes